The Gospel According to Mark:

 O God, your Son freely gave his life as a ransom for sinful humanity.

-Help us to value the sacrament of the Eucharist,
+Help us to value the worth of the Eucharist,

 in which Jesus continues to call all men and women